How much jail time will I get?

 What are examples of felonies and misdemeanors in Texas?

-First Degree Felonies:
+First Degree Felonies in Texas:

 • Murder;